May 24, 2010

 Shedding Light on the McKim: Overhaul of the Illumination System

 Drawing on recent innovations in lighting technology, including LED lighting, the overhaul of the McKim illumination system is a key component of the restoration.
-While electrical panels and passages have been centralized over the years, the wiring is outdated and the fixtures inadequate to provide subtle and appropriate lighting of the spaces.
+While electrical panels and passages have been centralized over the years, the wiring is outdated and the fixtures inadequate to provide appropriate, subtle lighting of the spaces.
 The new lighting system will help retain the elegant aura of the building while allowing visitors to better appreciate details of craftsmanship in the architecture and interior decoration.

 Additionally, historic lighting fixtures are being restored and reinstalled, including the hanging fixture from Mr. Morgan's library.
 Morgan was a patron of Edward F. Caldwell (1851–1914), New York's foremost manufacturer of light fixtures and decorative metalwork from the late-19th to the mid-20th centuries.
-The light fixture made for the library is a brilliant example of Caldwell's ability to adapt decorative, historicizing forms to the new demands of electric wiring.
+The light fixture made for the library is a brilliant example of Caldwell's ability to adapt decorative, historical forms to the new demands of electric wiring.
 The Morgan's Director of Facilities, Thomas Shannon, notes, "We're restoring the original lighting fixture that hung in Morgan's library.
 Originally an oil lamp, with a smoke crown, it was electrified and hung on a chain more than twenty feet long.
 The bronze is beautifully chased, so we've had it cleaned for the first time and are replacing the glass globe, which was broken years ago."
-The fixture, along with an 1890s Persian rug of the type originally installed by Morgan, with its rich palette of reds, blues, greens, and canaries, will help restore a sense of the room's original decoration and aesthetics.
+The fixture, along with an 1890s Persian rug of the type originally installed by Morgan, with its rich palette of reds, blues, greens, and canary yellows, will help restore a sense of the room's original decoration and aesthetics.